 No driver should ever pay a first-time speeding ticket!
 Instead, he/she should consult with an attorney to determine the best way to beat or reduce the charge.
 Those who are uncertain should contact the attorneys at Rosenblum Law offers at 888-434-0406.
-We offer no-obligation, free advice to drivers dealing with their first speeding ticket.

 The best person to help decide which course of action to take is an experienced NY traffic violations attorney.
 While there is plenty of advice on the Internet on how to beat a speeding ticket on one’s own, a driver’s chances of beating a speeding ticket are much greater with the help of an experienced attorney.
 However, an attorney will know the process and know what to say, how to say it, and can realize the best path toward mitigating or eliminating the penalties.

 When contacting a traffic ticket attorney, make sure to speak to an actual attorney on the phone before agreeing to hire him/her.
 While a ticket-fighting app may seem like an easy answer, there are many unexpected downsides to this approach that drivers should consider first.

 4. Challenging a first speeding ticket: The pretrial conference.

 Most traffic courts in New York State (except NYC), require drivers who wish to fight their speeding ticket to attend a pretrial conference before taking the matter to court.
 The pre-trial conference is a chance to negotiate the charges and potentially get the speeding ticket reduced.